 If you want to know the history of the noses you can read about them on Pete's website.
 If you want to be guided to their locations, you'll have to go on the walk.

-Join the Seven Noses of Soho walk this Saturday 21 April at 2pm, and find out more at Discovering London. £8 special rate for “nice and interesting people”.
+Pete runs regular tours of the Seven Noses of Soho, among others.
+Find out more at Discovering London. £8 special rate for "nice and interesting people".

 Words & photo by Sandra Rak.